Public Auditorium: Events

-Public Auditorium has hosted many notable events, including the 1924 and 1936 Republican National Conventions, General Eisenhower's address on September 23, 1952 to 15,000 supporters immediately after Richard Nixon's successful Fund Speech, and the 1993 Cleveland Orchestra 75th anniversary concert.
+Public Auditorium has hosted many notable events, including the 1924 and 1936 Republican National Conventions, General Eisenhower's address on September 23, 1952, to 15,000 supporters immediately after Richard Nixon's successful Fund Speech, and the 1993 Cleveland Orchestra 75th anniversary concert.
 On December 14, 1936, 11,000 spectators watched as boxer Joe Louis fought and defeated Eddie Simms at the auditorium, with Louis knocking Simms out in only 26 seconds.
 In 1946, jazz guitarist Django Reinhardt made his American debut at Music Hall, accompanied by pianist Duke Ellington.

-Both Music Hall and Public Hall have served as venues for many rock and roll acts, including such legendary performers as Elvis Presley, the Beatles, the Supremes, Jimi Hendrix, the Grateful Dead, Janis Joplin, and the Rolling Stones.
+Both Music Hall and Public Hall have served as venues for many rock and roll acts, including such legendary performers as Elvis Presley, the Beatles, The Doors, The Supremes, Jimi Hendrix, the Grateful Dead, Janis Joplin, and the Rolling Stones.
 Ozzy Osbourne's live album Tribute was recorded at Music Hall in May 1981.
 Canadian hard rock band Triumph's live album King Biscuit Flower Hour (In Concert) was recorded at Music Hall in October 1981.
 It also was the home for the Metropolitan Opera Spring Tour performances between 1924 and 1983.
 Its use as a concert venue declined sharply after the completion of the Wolstein Center at Cleveland State University in 1991.

 The annual Rock and Roll Hall of Fame induction ceremonies have been held in Public Auditorium several times.
 In April 2009, it hosted the 24th induction ceremonies, the first open to the public.
 On April 14, 2012, the facility hosted the Hall of Fame's 27th induction ceremonies.
 On April 18, 2015, the facility hosted the 30th anniversary induction ceremonies.
 On April 14, 2018, the facility hosted the 33rd anniversary induction ceremonies.

 Public Auditorium was occasionally used as a home court for the Cleveland State Vikings men's basketball team between 1981 and 1989 until the opening of the Wolstein Center.
 The Mid-American Conference women's basketball tournament was held in the auditorium in 2000, the tournament's first year in Cleveland.
 Public Hall hosted two athletic events in 2014, the first being a Fed Cup series between the United States and Italy in February, followed by the 2014 NCAA Division II Wrestling Championships in March.

+The Cleveland Charge of the NBA G League announced on June 4, 2024, they would be moving their home games to Public Auditorium beginning with the 2024–25 season, leaving the nearby Wolstein Center after three seasons.